spence-r/unity-modular-analytics/README.md

 # Modular Analytics Tools for Unity
 This Unity package provides a component-based interface for the Unity analytics service.

-It was created as part of my final project in the Creative Technologies BSc program at Bangor University.
-It was submitted in partial satisfaction of the degree requirements in May, 2016.
+It was created as part of my final project for the Creative Technologies BSc program at Bangor University.
+I submitted the project and written dissertation in May 2016, and received my degree with first class honours in July of that year.
+- --

 The reporting component works by first examining the project's assemblies (or target assemblies), and allowing the target object to log the state of member variables from any attached component.